 The Federal government has come up with the Federal Poverty Limit (FPL) guideline to decide who gets subsidized healthcare and other financial assistance to make it in our great land today.

 The chart below shows that 100% of FPL equals the poverty threshold by household size.
 A household can earn subsidized healthcare and other benefits if they earn up to 400% of FPL.
+The average household income generally is the cutoff point for subsidies.

 Earning 300% to 400% of FPL isn’t so bad if you live in a lower cost area of the country.
 But anything short of 400% of FPL will be difficult in the expensive coastal cities.